piotrplenik/clean-code-php/README.md

 you are doing this.
 Don't have several functions and classes that write to a particular file.
 Have one service that does it.
 One and only one.

-The main point is to avoid common pitfalls like sharing state between objects without any structure, using mutable data types that can be written to by anything, and not centralizing where your side effects occur.
+The main point is to avoid common pitfalls like sharing states between objects without any structure, using mutable data types that can be written to by anything, and not centralizing where your side effects occur.
 If you can do this, you will be happier than the vast majority of other programmers.